fixie-ai/ai-jsx/packages/docs/docs/sidekicks-quickstart.md

 ### c) Install the Fixie CLI

-The Fixie command-line interface is provided by the [fixie](https://www.npmjs.com/package/fixie) package in NPM.
+The Fixie command-line interface is provided by the [fixie](https://www.npmjs.com/package/fixie) package in npm.
 Install it by running:

 ```terminal
 $ npm install -g fixie@latest